How does Volatility Shares’ ETHU Work?

 The simulated ETHU portfolio spikes up 10X to over $1K in 2018, but then dramatically erodes during the subsequent downswing in ether in 2018 and 2019.
 After 7 years, the ETHU-based portfolio is at $10, down 10X from its $100 starting point.
 A dreary performance, but objectively a significantly less bad performance than what the leveraged long volatility ETFs delivered over that same period.
 See How Does UVIX Work? for more on this subject.

-It’s well known that leveraged ETPs are rarely good buy-and-hold style investments, so what if a skilled and/or lucky trader bought ETHU a month before the start of ether’s massive 2020/2021 rally?
+It’s well known that leveraged ETPs are rarely good buy-and-hold style investments, but what if a skilled and/or lucky trader bought ETHU a month before the start of ether’s massive 2020/2021 rally?
 The chart below compares the performance of $100 invested in ether vs ETHU starting on 15-Apr-2020.

 The results in this case are eyepopping, with a 21X run-up in ether, and a 280X (!) increase in ETHU.
 How is this even possible with a fund advertised as being a 2X leveraged fund?
 The answer is that in trending markets, without significant pullbacks, a leveraged fund can significantly outperform its leverage factor.
 For example, if ether had 3 consecutive days of +20% moves, after 3 days it would have increased by a factor of 1.2^3 =1.728, a 72% increase.
 ETHU on the other hand, would have ideally gone up 40% each day, so 1.4^3 = 2.744, a 174% gain rather than the 2 x 72 = 144% you might have expected from a 2X fund.